L-LYR/tinykv/doc/project2-RaftKV.md

 ### The Code

 In this part, you will implement the basic raft algorithm.
 The code you need to implement is under `raft/`.
 Inside `raft/`, there are some skeleton code and test cases waiting for you.
-The raft algorithm you're gonna implement here has a well designed interface with the upper application.
+The raft algorithm you're gonna implement here has a well-designed interface with the upper application.
 Moreover, it uses a logical clock (named tick here) to measure the election and heartbeat timeout instead of a physical clock.
 That is to say, do not set a timer in the Raft module itself, and the upper application is responsible to advance the logical clock by calling `RawNode.Tick()`.
 Apart from that, messages sending and receiving along with other things are processed in an asynchronous way, it is also up to the upper application when to actually do these things (see below for more detail).
 For example, Raft will not block wait on the response of  any request message.

 Before implementing, please checkout the hints for this part first.
 Also, you should take a rough look at the proto file `proto/proto/eraftpb.proto`.
 Raft sends and receives messages and related structs are defined there, you’ll use them for the implementation.
 Note that, unlike Raft paper, it divides Heartbeat and AppendEntries into different messages to make the logic more clear.